Introduction to Trade Marks

 What is a trade mark?

 A trade mark is a sign used by a business to distinguish their goods or services from those of their competitors.

 Typically a trade mark may consist of a word or device (often described as a logo) although more unusual signs such as sounds or smells can also function as trade marks.

 A trade mark is a valuable asset, vital to attracting investment and creating licensing opportunities.

 Choosing a trade mark

-It is important, when starting a new business, building your brand and choosing a trade mark, to ensure that this will not conflict with trade marks already used or registered by others.
+It is important, when starting a new project or business, building your brand and choosing a trade mark, to ensure that this will not conflict with trade marks already used or registered by others.

 It is possible to check for earlier registrations by conducting searches of the lists of registered and pending trade marks which are available for public inspection in most countries.
 Conducting a proper trade mark search is a skilled business and it is always advisable to seek professional help.
 Failure to check that a proposed mark is properly available may lead to threats of legal proceedings from owners of conflicting earlier marks.

 There are different types of searches available, and we would be happy to discuss which option we recommend and the costs to proceed.